scalar/scalar/documentation/integrations/fastify.md

 ## Set up Fastify Swagger (optional)

 Wait … _Swagger_, isn’t that the outdated standard?
 Yes, you’re right!
-Anyway, this is what the offical package is called to generate OpenAPI 3.0 files.
+Anyway, this is what the official package is called to generate OpenAPI 3.0 files.

-In order to use it, we need to install the offical package first:
+In order to use it, we need to install the official package first:

 ```bash
 npm install @fastify/swagger